 NATS Intern Program

-The NATS Intern Program is a preeminent offering for early-career voice teachers (both academic and independent) and collaborative pianists.
-NATS teachers and collaborative pianists with less than 5 years of teaching experience are encouraged to apply.
+The NATS Intern Program is our preeminent professional development program for early-career voice teachers and collaborative pianists.
+NATS independent studio teachers, academic teachers, and collaborative pianists with less than 5 years of (full-time) teaching experience are encouraged to apply.

 Details

-Director of the NATS Intern Program: Carole Blankenship, Rhodes College
+Director of the NATS Intern Program: Diana Allan, NATS Past President

 Vocal Literature Liaison: Tana Field, Murray State University